simonracz/Artemis-Cpp/README.md

 Artemis-Cpp
 ===========

-An Entity System framework
+An Entity System framework.
+Mostly useful for games.

 This is a fork from [ArtemisCPP](https://bitbucket.org/stalei/artemiscpp) by Sidar Talei.

-I've added only a few bugfixes so far.